ashishpatel26/AIAgentWorkshop-New/architecture.md

 ## Project Overview

 The AIAgentWorkshop is a Python-based educational project demonstrating progressive AI agent development, from basic interactions to complex multi-agent workflows.
-It supports multiple AI providers (SambaNova cloud API and Ollama local models) with a simple configuration system.
+It supports multiple AI providers (SambaNova cloud API, Ollama local models, and NVIDIA API) with a simple configuration system.

 ## Architecture Diagram